Kevy42/Not-A-Better-Anduril/README.md

-# Not-A-Better-Anduril...
+# The Not-A-Better-Anduril...
 Anduril Fork

-###### Definitely not a better version of anduril, i promise.
+###### Definitely not a better version of Anduril, i promise.

 # About
-Anduril is great and all.. but lacks some basic features and seemingly obvious adjustments.
+Anduril is great and all, but lacks some basic features and seemingly obvious adjustments.
 So yea, thats what this fork is for.
 Enjoy!

 But before you proceed, I'd like to mention that this fork is targeted towards HankLights and HankLights only.
 I tried my best to maintain backwards compatibility with other Anduril based flashlights, but can't guarantee anything given that my collection only consists of HankLights for now.
-Feel free to open github issues if anything arises.

-Oh and, i'm not responsible for you're newly flashed light exploding with a shock wave more powerful than that of Fatman.
-I'm a certified dumbass who just also just so happens to be a stubborn bastard who doesn't take no for an answere, hence this monstrosity of an Anduril fork.
+Oh and...
+I'm not responsible for you're newly flashed light exploding with a shock wave more powerful than that of Fatman.
+I'm a certified dumb-ass who just so happens to be a stubborn bastard who doesn't take no for an answer - hence this monstrosity of an Anduril fork.

 Cheers!

 # Flashing existing hex files

-Before we can start flashing fancy Anduril forks to our lights, we first need to identify a few things.
-So
+Before we can start flashing fancy Anduril forks onto our lights, we first need to identify a few things.

 1. Head on over to https://ivanthinking.net/thoughts/anduril-1-or-2-how-to-check-what-version-of-anduril/ and follow the instructions in order to check if your light's running Anduril 1 or 2.